3 Tips for Buying the Healthiest Canned Tuna and Salmon

 For salmon, wild-caught from Alaska is the best choice for the environment, according to Seafood Watch.
 Farmed salmon, including Atlantic, should be avoided, as it endangers the wild salmon population.

 Bisphenol-A (BPA), a chemical used in the linings of some food and drink cans, has been linked to the development of precancerous lesions and abnormal development of reproductive systems in animals.
 Some brands have switched to BPA-free cans (check labels).
 Wild Alaskan salmon can be purchased in pouches that are BPA-free.
 Light tuna also comes in BPA-free pouches, but we have yet to find light tuna in a pouch that is labeled as certified sustainable or caught by sustainable methods.

 Pictured Recipe: Salmon-Stuffed Avocados

 Tip 3: Keep An Eye Out For Mercury

-Canned tuna comes in "light and "white" and, like all fish and shellfish, contains some mercury.
-Mercury comes from industrial pollution, which runs off into water, and builds up in fish.
+There are two types of tuna that you should pay attention to.
+It comes in "light" and "white" and, like all fish and shellfish, contains some mercury.
+Mercury comes from industrial pollution, which runs off into the water and builds up in fish.
 Light tuna tends to have less mercury than white, but you should check the label.
 Make sure your "light" tuna comes from skipjack, which is lower in mercury.
 Yellowfin is less commonly found in cans but is also considered "light" and has a higher mercury level, similar to that of albacore (which is labeled "white").
 According to the EPA and FDA, women who may become pregnant, pregnant women and young children should limit their consumption to 12 ounces a week of fish with lower mercury, including canned "light" tuna, and no more than 6 ounces of albacore or "white" tuna.